bkuhn/talks/Open-World-Forum-2012/Compliance-History/compliance.markdown

 # The Era of GPL Litigation

 + Lawsuits become undeniably necessary.
-     - Dan Ravicher &amp; Aaron Williamson file some in USA: for Conservancy &amp; Erik.
+     - Dan Ravicher file some in USA: for Conservancy &amp; Erik.

 + Focus is to settle:
      - More than anything else, we want full compliance &hellip;